 I try to meditate every morning and evening, but I won’t stress about it if I skip it.
 I turn the bedroom light off, let the natural light enter the room through my sheer curtains, or if it’s dark out, turn my lamp on or light a candle.
 I then light an incense stick.

-I sit on my exercise mat, and put on meditation music.
+I sit on my exercise mat, and put on meditation music, such as this one below:

 I set a timer for 20 minutes when meditating in the morning before work, but not at night.